JSAbrahams/mamba/README.md

 This documentation outlines the different language features, and also contains a formal specification of the language.

 In short, Mamba is like Python, but with a few key features:
-* Strict typing rules, but with type inference so it doesn't get in the way too much
+- Strict typing rules, but with type inference so it doesn't get in the way too much, and type refinement features.
-* Null safety features
+- Null safety features.
-* More explicit error handling
+- More explicit error handling.
-* Clear distinction between state and mutability, and immutability and statelessness
+- Clear distinction between state and mutability, and immutability and statelessness.

 This is a transpiler, written in [Rust](https://www.rust-lang.org/), which converts Mamba source code to Python source files.
 Mamba code should therefore, in theory, be interoperable with Python code.